 lows: Section 2 describes the modeling of applica- tions using UML State Machines.
 Section 3 mentions the unique features of our tool.
 Thread-based con- currency is designed in Section 4.
 Based on this de- sign, a code generation approach is proposed Section

 5. The implementation and empirical evaluation are reported in Section 6.
 The application of our tool to a case study is presented in Section 7.
-Section 8 ar- gues related work.
+Section 8 discusses related work.
 The conclusion and future work are presented in Section 9.

 2STATE MACHINES AND UML EVENTS